boucherm/GazePrediction/README.md

 Quirks: depending on the number of training data you have, you may need or benefit from tinkering with the `batch_size` and `exp` variables.
 If these values are too big the net won't learn.
 If they are too small the net will be slow to learn.

-Adjustment to your situation:
-As for the acquisition script the screen resolution is hardcoded.
-Look for the `1920` and `1080` values and replace accordingly.

 Warning: expect the architecture to change.
 Therefore, would you be satisfied with a training results, you should save the net architecture file.